asamirr/monitor-api/README.md

 ---
 ### Future Plans

-Currently there are some issues in Primsa with parsing the database url inside the docker host since I found multiple "Open" issues on their repo from other developers who faced the same problem.
+Currently there are some issues in Prisma with parsing the database url inside the docker host since I found multiple "Open" issues on their repo from other developers who faced the same problem.